DigitalHungerTM/machine-learning-project/assignment_1/code/reporting/reports.md

 Mathijs Afman - s4765079

+## TODO

+- make sure printing to stderr works properly
+- write a grapher
+- fix knn classifier / test with character encoding
+- test tf-idf transformer
+- naive bayes? dunno if I want to do that though
+- do a whole fuck ton of testing

 ## log

 Everything went pretty smoothly up until the first test run of the provided SVM